ALTAI TREK and ALTAI EAGLE FESTIVAL- 2019, 19 days, from 2800$, fixed date LET'S PLAN YOUR TRIP

 |Meals||Our cook will prepare the meals.
 We pride ourselves in having cooks adapt to both western and Mongolian cooking on our trips.
 There are always vegetables available, and we have no problem accommodating vegetarians on our trips.
 For breakfast we can buy fresh yogurt from the herdsmen in the local area sometimes.|

 |Alternative connections to Olgyi||If interested in entering or exiting across the land border with Russia, we can pick you up or leave you at Gorno-Altaisk or Barnaul, in southern Siberia (Russia).|

 |Includes||English speaking guide, 4x4 car, ULN-ULG-ULN

-tents(12nts) , camping equipment, horse rangers with pack camels/horses, visit
+tents(12nts) , camping equipment (sleeping bag and mattress), horse rangers with pack camels/horses, visit

 Kazakh Eagle hunter’s family, border and national park permits.
 Festival fee.

 |Excludes||Personal needs, laundry and renting of riding